-Financial Services owns a Bermuda resident reinsurance company ("CTFS Bermuda") which is regulated by the Bermuda Monetary Authority.
-CTFS Bermuda has entered into reinsurance agreements with two international insurers with significant operations that offer insurance products to Canadian Tire customers.
+Financial Services owns CTFS Bermuda, a resident reinsurance company which is regulated by the Bermuda Monetary Authority.
+CTFS Bermuda has entered into reinsurance agreements with two insurers with significant Canadian operations that offer insurance products to Canadian Tire customers.
 These reinsurance arrangements permit Financial Services to participate in the premium income earned on certain Canadian Tire-branded insurance products.
-Management of CTFS Bermuda has retained established, reputable actuarial and administrative service organizations to assist in the evaluation and management of risk associated with CTFS Bermuda's reinsurance portfolio, and the Company is of the view that this risk is appropriately managed.
+Management of CTFS Bermuda has retained established, reputable actuarial and administrative service organizations to assist in the evaluation of the portfolio's risk and management of CTFS Bermuda's operations, and the Company is of the view that this risk is appropriately managed.

-3.15 Economic Dependence
+3.14 Economic Dependence